mike632t/x11-calc/README.md

-To  build the simulator on Linux check that you have all the  prerequisites installed  then  download the source code from github and unzip it  (a  new folder will be created to hold it automatically).
-Then change directory to the folder containing the source code and run 'make MODEL=nn', where nn  is a valid model number.
+To  build the simulator on Linux check that you have all the  prerequisites installed  then  download the source code from github and unzip it  (a  new folder  will  be created to automatically).
+Then change directory  to  the folder  containing the source code and run 'make MODEL=nn', where nn  is  a valid model number (21, 22, or 25 etc).

 e.g: